K. T. Paul

 Kanakarayan Tiruselvam Paul (24 March 1876 – 11 April 1931) was an Indian leader who served as the president of the All India Conference of Indian Christians, representing the Christian community of colonial India in the First Round Table Conference in London.
 Paul was the first Indian-born National General Secretary of the National Council of YMCAs of India.
 A devout Christian himself, he explored the relationship between Christianity and national identity.
-He was President of the Governing Council of the United Theological College, Bangalore, General Secretary of the National Missionary Society (India), and Chairman of the National Christian Council of India.
+He was the President of the Governing Council of the United Theological College, Bangalore, General Secretary of the National Missionary Society (India), and Chairman of the National Christian Council of India.
 Paul's lasting legacy was rural reconstruction, which he initiated through the YMCA in India.
 He was an ardent follower of Mahatma Gandhi, who praised K.T.
 Paul for his nationalism.

-Biography

 Early life

-Kanakarayan Tiruselvam Paul was born on 24 March 1876 in a Christian family at Salem, Madras Presidency, India.
-After matriculation and intermediate studies, he joined Madras Christian College in 1892, to earn his bachelor's degree.
+Kanakarayan Tiruselvam Paul was born on 24 March 1876 in a Christian family in Salem, Madras Presidency, India.
+After matriculation and intermediate studies, he joined Madras Christian College in 1892 to earn his bachelor's degree.

 He worked in the Government secretariat and resigned after his marriage.
-He joined the Coimbatore London Mission High School as a teacher, and later became the Headmaster of the Punganur Arcot Mission High School.
+He joined the Coimbatore London Mission High School as a teacher and later became the Headmaster of the Punganur Arcot Mission High School.

-In 1902 he joined the Teacher's College at Saidapet.
-The following year he returned to his alma mater, Madras Christian College, as a tutor in the Department of History.
+In 1902, he joined the Teacher's College at Saidapet.
+The following year, he returned to his alma mater, Madras Christian College, as a tutor in the Department of History.